bpmsg/ahp-os/README.md

 * Export of input and result data as comma separated value (CSV) files for further processing or presentation in a spreadsheet program.

+### Languages
+Currently language files for English, German, Spanish and Portugese are included.
+They can be found in the sub-directory `language/xx` with xx = en, de, es, pt.

 ## Installation

 In your http root directory: